SAP-samples/btp-services-intelligent-routing/05-Setup Azure Traffic Manager-Portal/README.md

 # Introduction

 In this step, you will configure Azure Traffic Manager (actually the Azure Traffic Manager profile).
-The Azure Traffic Manager profile is the key component in this *intelligent routing* scenario, as it defines which SAP Launchpad service should be used when based on certain rules and policies.
+The Azure Traffic Manager profile is the key component in this *intelligent routing* scenario, as it defines which SAP Build Work Zone, standard edition service should be used when based on certain rules and policies.

 ## Setup Azure Traffic Manager profile
 1. Go to the [Azure Portal](http://portal.azure.com) and log in.